Capitol Reef National Park Fruit Blossom & Harvest Calendar 2025

-This article was last updated on March 27, 2024, with a new Capitol Reef fruit blossoms outlook shared by the National Park Service.
+This article was last updated on March 13, 2025, with a new Capitol Reef fruit blossoms outlook shared by the park on its Facebook page.

 From spring through fall, visiting the historic orchards in Fruita is one of the highlights of Capitol Reef National Park, Utah.
 While spring brings beautiful blossoms, summer and fall offer fun fruit picking in the Capitol Reef orchards.